Kim Jong Un's sister Kim Yo Jong: The next ruler of North Korea? | DW | 30.04.2020

 Read more: Trump says he knows health status of North Korea's Kim

-Yet the failure of the regime in Pyongyang to dismiss the reports as groundless rumor — as they typically tend to do when the rule of the supreme leader is in question — is stoking the uncertainty.
+Yet the failure of the regime in Pyongyang to dismiss the reports as groundless rumor — as they typically tend to do when the rule of the supreme leader is in question — continues to stoke the uncertainty.

 These speculations about Kim's health have also raised questions about his possible successor.